 Nuri Bilge Ceylan is an eminent film director of International cinema.
 His camera is eloquent, capturing the terrains of Turkey as if in a sweep of the majestic brush of a painter of the highest class.
 His sixth film Once Upon a Time in Anatolia is also strewn with visual brilliance – is all of that necessary or the beauty is at times cosmetic?
 The essay finds out.

 According to Louis Aragon, the history of poetry is that of its technique.
 This holds true for cinema as well.
-Looking at the history of technique one may assert that Nuri Bilge Ceylan is indubitably a new benchmark which the future filmmakers would strive to reach.
+Looking at the history of technique one may assert that Nuri Bilge Ceylan is indubitably a new benchmark which the aspiring filmmakers would strive to reach.
 He has that exceptional quality of making simple things spectacular through not their exceptional, but normal qualities.
-Although, the ideas which emotion brings forward are not always be found in the perfect order of orthodoxy, but that never undermines his uncompromising search for beauty.
+Although, the ideas that bring forward emotion are not always be found in the perfect order of orthodoxy, but that never undermines his uncompromising search for beauty.

 However, the plot keeps getting diffused, if not into the array of long shots of the dreary landscape, then somehow into the long conversations among the members of the team.
 After a few futile efforts, the posse takes shelter at a Mayor’s residence in a small village to have their dinner.
 We have to wait, for quite a long time, and watch them dinning until the power goes off suddenly, and the Mayor’s beautiful daughter turns up with a lamp to serve tea, taking all of them by surprise.
 Conditions of life, in the middle of the desolate village, have suddenly become more hopeful, making the maker successful in producing the conflict.
 Her illuminated face brings an unforeseen change in Kenan’s behavior; he confesses that he is the actual father of the victim’s son.
 The story takes a new turn.